bartvandebiezen/css-conventions/css-conventions.md

 }
 ```

-### Value lists should be written on the same line.
+### Value lists should be written on the same line

 - Exception: only very long comma separated values, such as font-face urls and gradients, may be written on different lines to improve readability.